Home Microphones MXL 990 Review – Best Budget Condenser Microphone?

 If all that wasn’t enough, the 990 looks the part too.

-Styled in a champagne finish, it really does give your studio a cool vintage feel and does remind me a lot of those expensive Neumann microphones.
+Styled in a champagne finish, it gives your studio a cool vintage feel and does remind me a lot of those expensive Neumann microphones.

 Speaking of tight lows and mids, what does the frequency response look like?